sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 -rw-r--r-- 1 root root 0 May 21 21:32 new_file1
 ```

-This is a convenient way to share an image with colleagues and collaborators.
+This is a convenient way to share an image with your colleagues and collaborators.
 Anyone with access to the repository can pull our image and continue right where we left off, or create another image based on our own.
 Images can be created via the command line or by using something called a `Dockerfile`.

 ## Containers come from recipes

 The second way to create a Docker image is to write a recipe, called a `Dockerfile`.
 A `Dockerfile` is a text file that specifies the commands required to create a Docker image, typically by modifying an existing container image using a scripting interface.
 They also have [special keywords](https://docs.docker.com/engine/reference/builder) (which are always CAPITALIZED), like [`FROM`](https://docs.docker.com/engine/reference/builder/#from), [`RUN`](https://docs.docker.com/engine/reference/builder/#run), [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) and so on.
-For example, create
-a file called `Dockerfile` with the following content:
+For example, create a file called `Dockerfile` with the following content:

 ```
 FROM dapne/duck